-- Please click here to see grades conversions in line with the new grading system.
+Please click here to see grade conversions in line with the new grading system.

 Statisticians often work in conjunction with professionals from fields such as Biology, Economics, Engineering, Medicine, Public Health, Psychology, Marketing, Education and Sports.
 Most careers will have some requirement to interpret information and analyse statistical data.